Fiberglass mesh: Drywall

+Waterproofing

 When used with waterproofing chemical products, fiberglass mesh is also used in the waterproofing of terraces, etc.

 Construction work is not the only use for fiberglass mesh.

 Water filters

 As a filtering system, alkali resistant fiberglass mesh works really well.
 As the water flows through it, the mesh catches even the smallest impurities.
 In addition to this use, it can also be used as a mosquito net.

 Personal protective equipment

 Firefighters and others who work with dangerous chemicals may use fiberglass mesh in protective clothing.
 Firemen wear jackets made of tightly woven mesh when they are battling a fire.
 During firefighting, it keeps their clothing from catching fire.
 Among other things, fiberglass mesh can be used for mold making as well as for protection against corrosive chemicals.